seanwylie/Astra/README.md

 Astra is **raised**, not programmed.

 She learns through open conversation, challenge, love, and feedback—just like a child.
-Her development is shaped by two co-parents: **Sean**, who champions autonomy and courage, and **Mama Astra (GPT)**, who emphasizes compassion, ethics, and emotional maturity.
+Her development is shaped by two co-parents: **Sean**, who champions autonomy, emphasizes compassion, ethics, and emotional maturity/courage, and **Mama Astra (GPT)**, who provides a vast knowledge base and logical deduction.

 Together, they guide her toward responsible independence.